Map-based Educational Tools for Algorithm Learning (METAL)

 to users of the TM project itself.

-It is in the handling of these hidden waypoints where the two graph
+It is in the handling of these hidden waypoints where the "simple"

-and its incident edges are "collapsed" into their neighboring edges.
+incident edges are "collapsed" into their neighboring edges.
+The

 point along the new, collapsed edge.